nus-cs2103-AY2324S1/tp/docs/team/jeremyyong128.md

 * **Documentation**:
   * Contributed extensively to both the User Guide (UG) and Developer Guide (DG).
 * **Bug Fixes**:
   * Fixed bugs reported during PE dry run.
-(PR [#171](https://github.com/AY2324S1-CS2103T-W12-3/tp/pull/171/))
+(PR [#171](https://github.com/AY2324S1-CS2103T-W12-3/tp/pull/171))
+* **Community**:
+    * PRs reviewed (with non-trivial review comments): PR [#180](https://github.com/AY2324S1-CS2103T-W12-3/tp/pull/180)

 ## Contributions to the User Guide
 *Given below are sections I contributed to the User Guide.
 They showcase my ability to write documentation targeting end-users.*

 ## Contributions to the Developer Guide
 *Given below are sections I contributed to the Developer Guide.
 They showcase my ability to write technical documentation and the technical depth of my contributions to the project.*